bmsookim/wide-residual-network/README.md

 ## Best Results

-The result of ensemble models exceed the current best results in these toy datasets with heavy data augmentation only by conducting **meanstd** preprocessing.

 CIFAR-10's top1 accuracy reaches to **97.12%** only with average ensembling without any weight adjustions.

 Combining weight adjustions for each model will promise a more improved accuracy.